 Are you interested in a career in a high-growth global industry?
-Do you want to work in a luxurious hotel, resort, restaurant or other upscale venue?
+Want to work in a luxurious hotel, resort, restaurant or other upscale venue?
 Then you should pursue a Bachelor of Science degree in Hospitality Management at the University of North Texas.

-After graduation, you can pursue a promising career in:
+After graduation, you can pursue a career in:

-You may also obtain positions in casinos, cruise lines, travel and tourism or other areas of the hospitality industry.
+You may also obtain positions in casinos, travel and tourism companies or on cruise lines.

-Our alumni work for companies such as Applebee’s, Kimpton Hotels, Hyatt Hotels and Resorts, Marriott International, Outback Steakhouse, Walt Disney World, Pappas Restaurants, MGM Grand, Starbucks, Royal Caribbean Cruises, and Starwood Hotels and Resorts Worldwide.
+Our alumni work for Applebee’s, Kimpton Hotels, Hyatt Hotels and Resorts, Marriott International, Outback Steakhouse, Walt Disney World, Pappas Restaurants, MGM Grand, Starbucks, Royal Caribbean Cruises and Starwood Hotels and Resorts Worldwide.

 We give you a solid academic education combined with extensive training in hospitality business skills, using the best modern technology.
 Our curriculum provides:

-You will have an opportunity to “learn by doing" working at The Club at Gateway Center, a state-of-the-art, student-operated restaurant.
+You can "learn by doing" working at The Club at Gateway Center, a state-of-the-art student-operated restaurant.
 The Marriott Culinary Lab features 16 work stations where students hone their culinary skills in an industrial kitchen setting and complete necessary course work.
-Students gain other insights into the industry through field trips, attending special lectures and meeting executives in our executive-in-residence program.
+Students gain other insights into the industry by attending field trips, attending special lectures and meeting executives in our executive-in-residence program.

 We host an annual career fair that will help you meet representatives from well-known hospitality companies.

-Our faculty members are well-qualified professionals who have academic and industry experience.
-In addition, they are recognized experts conducting research on issues ranging from sustainable tourism to restaurant management and technology in the hospitality industry.
+Our faculty members are well-qualified professionals with academic and industry experience.
+In addition, they’re recognized experts who conduct research on issues ranging from sustainable tourism to restaurant management and technology.

-The Residents Engaged in Academic Living Community brings students in the College of Merchandising, Hospitality and Tourism who live on campus together to enhance academic and social experiences.
-More information about the college’s REAL community is at www.unt.edu/housing.
+A Residents Engaged in Academic Living Community (REAL Community) brings together students in the College of Merchandising, Hospitality and Tourism who live on campus.
+The community enhances academic and social experiences.

-Our Hospitality Management program was the first in the nation accredited by the Accreditation Commission for Programs in Hospitality Administration (P.O.
-Box 400, Oxford, Md.
+Our hospitality management program was the nation’s first accredited by the Accreditation Commission for Programs in Hospitality Administration (P.O.
+Box 400; Oxford, Md.
 21654; telephone 410-226-5527).
-This distinction means we meet or exceed strict academic standards for excellence in education.
-In addition, the program is the nation’s sixth largest, attracting students from all over the world.
+This means we meet or exceed strict academic standards for excellence in education.
+The program is the nation’s sixth largest, attracting students from all over the world.

-As a Hospitality Management major, you will complete hospitality business courses in accounting, finance, human resources, information technology, law, management, marketing and strategic management.
+As a Hospitality Management major, you’ll complete hospitality business courses in accounting, finance, human resources, information technology, law, management, marketing and strategic management.

-You will also complete an internship as well as hospitality operations classes that focus on the inner workings of the industry.
+You’ll also participate in an internship and hospitality operations classes that focus on the industry’s inner workings.

-The college’s Career Development Coordinator will also help you with internships and job placement upon graduation.
+The college’s Career Development Coordinator will also assist you with internships and job placement upon graduation.